UnnatiSangani/Udacity-FSND-Projects/Project-3-Linux-Server/README.md

 - SSH Port: 2200 (Only Key based logins supported)
 - Web Server: Apache2 Web Server

-# Project Deployment Steps:
+## Prepare the REMOTE SERVER:

-1. Login to the server as user ubuntu using ssh connection
+- Login to the server as user ubuntu using ssh connection

-2. Update the operating system pakages and reboot if required
+- Update the operating system pakages and reboot if required

 ```sudo apt-get update
 sudo apt-get upgrade